AnthonyEdwardStark3000/ObsidianNotes/Mysql.md

 To Join a table with itself self join is used.

 ![[Pasted image 20250503232644.png|500]]
 Here Employees are managed by Managers denotes by ManagerID , where they themselves are Employees at the end.
-1001 employee is managed by 1002
+1001 employee is managed by 1002 where he himself is an employee and is managed by 1003.

+Here self join e